-When President Joe Biden signed the $1.9 trillion American Rescue Plan into law Thursday, headlines heralded the third wave of stimulus checks that are soon to hit American bank accounts.
+When President Joe Biden signed the $1.9 trillion American Rescue Plan into law on March 11, headlines heralded the third wave of stimulus checks that recently hit American bank accounts.
 Families with children got some additional good news in the form of big changes to the Child Tax Credit.

 Changes to the tax code include increasing the value of the credit, making the credit available to families with older children, and making the credit fully refundable.
 The changes will result in Americans getting a $2,700 tax cut, on average, according to the Urban-Brookings Tax Policy Center.

 The overhaul comes with some quirks, too.
-For one, it's only in effect for 2021 for now, though Democrats hope to make the changes permanent.
-And unlike most tax credits, half of the credit could be distributed to many families in advance, with monthly cash payments beginning in July.
+For one, it's only in effect for 2021 right now, though Democrats hope to make the changes permanent.
+And unlike most tax credits, half of the credit will be distributed to many families in advance, with monthly cash payments beginning on July 15.
 The other half will be credited at tax time next spring.

 Read on to find out who qualifies for the credit, and use the calculator below to find out how much your family could potentially get.